intel/intel-extension-for-pytorch/docs/tutorials/features/nhwc.md

 print(torch.xpu.is_contiguous_channels_last_1d(input))
 ```

-Note that because Meta doens't plan support Channels Last 1D feature now: [RFC: A suggestion of channels last memory format implementation for 3D tensor](https://github.com/pytorch/pytorch/issues/74935), expect Channels Last 1D APIs above, other APIs from stock PyTorch may be invalid.
+Note that because Meta doesn't support Channels Last 1D feature now: [RFC: A suggestion of channels last memory format implementation for 3D tensor](https://github.com/pytorch/pytorch/issues/74935), expect Channels Last 1D APIs above, other APIs from stock PyTorch may be invalid.
 E.g.: If you want to use memory format corrsponding API for Channels Last 1D, it cannot work as you wish.